SvenRosvall/VLCB-Arduino/docs/Design.md

 : Stores data in Flash memory.
 Useful for modules that do not have onboard EEPROM or too little EEPROM.

-## Transport
+## CanTransport
-The Transport interface encapsulates the transmission of VLCB message across some media such as CAN bus.
+The CanTransport interface encapsulates the transmission of VLCB message across some media such as CAN bus.

 The class ```CanTransport``` serves as a base class for implementations of CAN based transports.